deepaksood619/deepaksood619.github.io/docs/databases/nosql-databases/aws-dynamodb/cheatsheet.md

 Your table(s) should be designed in such a way that your workload primary access patterns do not use Scans.
 Overall, scans should be needed sparingly, for example for an infrequent report.

 - Scans through all items in a table and then returns one or more items through filters
-- By default returns all attributes for every item (useProjectExpressionto limit)
+- By default returns all attributes for every item (use Project Expression to limit)
-- Scans are sequential, and you can speed up a scan through parallel scans usingSegmentsandTotal Segments
+- Scans are sequential, and you can speed up a scan through parallel scans using Segments and Total Segments
 - Scans can be slow, especially with very large tables and can easily consume your provisioned throughput.
 - Scans are one of the most expensive ways to access data in DynamoDB.